Last Updated on June 19, 2021 by Elizabeth

 Supplemental Liability Insurance (SLI)

 A.K.A.
-Additional Liabiltiy Insurance (ALI), Liability Insurance Supplement (LIS), or Supplemental Liability Protection (SLP), this insurance provides coverage (typically up to $1 million) in the event of an accident that causes bodily injury or property damage to someone other than the renter and passengers in the rented vehicle.
+Additional Liabiltiy Insurance (ALI), Liability Insurance Supplement (LIS), or Supplemental Liability Protection (SLP), this insurance provides coverage (often up to $1 million) in the event of an accident that causes bodily injury or property damage to someone other than the renter and passengers in the rented vehicle.

 In most states, the rental company must provide state minimum coverage by law, so you usually don’t need to buy any extra coverage to meet legal requirements.
 If you have a personal auto insurance policy, it should also cover you when you operate a rental vehicle, so buying SLI is likely not necessary.
 If you don’t have your own car insurance or, for whatever reason, you don’t want to risk having to file a claim, then it may be a good idea to get SLI.